akash301191/Flora-Specialist-Bot/README.md

-Awesome, thanks for the details!
-Here's a complete and polished **README.md** for
 # Flora Specialist Bot

 Flora Specialist Bot is your AI-powered plant expert built with Streamlit.
 Upload a plant photo and get instant identification, followed by a personalized, research-backed care guide tailored to your plant’s watering, lighting, climate, and common issue needs.